Salem-Keizer School District

 Salem-Keizer School District (24J) is a school district in the U.S. state of Oregon that serves the cities of Salem and Keizer.
 It is the second-largest school district in the state with approximately 40,000 students and nearly 4,000 full-time equivalent (FTE) employees.
 It serves more than 172 sqmi of Marion and Polk counties.

 Overview

-Currently, the district has 18% of its students receiving English Language Learner services, 17% receiving Special Education, 8% in the Talented and Gifted Program, and 59% in the Free and Reduced Meal Program - meaning a high percentage of students are living in poverty.
+In 2009, 18% of students received English Language Learner services, 17% received Special Education, and 8% were in the Talented and Gifted Program.
+59% of students were in the Free and Reduced Meal Program, indicating a high percentage of students living in poverty.

 In 2008, Salem-Keizer high school students scored above the national average on the SATs.
-In 2009, 65 percent of high school students graduated with a high school diploma.
+In 2009, 65% of high school students graduated with a high school diploma.